KimathiNewton/Sales-Prediction-App/README.md

 # Feedback and Support

 Email: newtonkimathi20@gmail.com

-GitHub Issues: Feel free to create an issue in the [GitHub repository]().
+GitHub Issues: Feel free to create an issue in the GitHub repository.
-Connect with us on LinkedIn:

 # Author
 Newton Kimathi